Arizona lawmaker says she plans to have an abortion after learning her pregnancy isn't viable

 “I don’t think people should have to justify their abortions,” Burch said.
 “But I’m choosing to talk about why I made this decision because I want us to be able to have meaningful conversations about the reality of how the work that we do in this body impacts people in the real world.”

 Burch said the state’s laws have “interfered” with her decision.
-Arizona law required an “invasive” transvaginal ultrasound that her doctor didn’t order and she was then read “factually false” information required by the law about alternatives, she said.
+Arizona law required an “invasive” transvaginal ultrasound that her doctor didn’t order and she was then read “factually false” information about alternatives that was required by law, she said.

 “I’m a perfect example of why this relationship should be between patients and providers,” not state lawmakers, Burch said.
 “My experiences in this space both as a provider and as a patient have led me to believe that this legislature has failed the people of Arizona.”

+The Arizona Supreme Court is considering the fate of the 1864 law.
+In a 2022 ruling over the law, a lower court concluded doctors can’t be criminally charged for performing an abortion in the first 15 weeks of pregnancy because other Arizona laws over the years have allowed them to provide abortions.

-A signature drive is underway to add a constitutional right to abortion in Arizona.
-Under the measure, the state would not be able to ban abortion until the fetus is viable, which is around 28 weeks, with later abortions allowed to protect a woman’s physical or mental health.
+A signature drive is underway as part of a campaign to add a constitutional right to abortion in Arizona.
+Under the proposal, the state would not be able to ban abortion until the fetus is viable, which is around 28 weeks, with later abortions allowed to protect a woman’s physical or mental health.
 Supporters must gather nearly 384,000 valid signatures by July 4.
 Current law bans abortion after 15 weeks of pregnancy.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.